jadjoubran/ionic2-generator/README.md

 This generator is very simple to use, and might be to the liking of those used to the famous `artisan` commands.

+For any help while using the generator, just run

+`i2g --help`

+to see the available commands and what they do

 ### Creating Ionic 2 Page Files

 Generating the files has never been easier!
 Simply run